Best Delonghi Coffee Machines

 Features:

-• Really Slim at 15cm Wide
+• Very Slim at 15cm Wide

 • Panarello steam wand capable of latte art quality milk texture

 Machines that are specifically targeted at the home barista market start at the likes of the Gaggia Classic and Sage Bambino Plus or Duo temp pro.
-These are at the really entry-level, and they’re around £400.
+These are at the very entry-level, and they’re around £400.

 Gaggia Classic ReviewSage Bambino Plus Review

 But as I say, with some effort it’s possible to get around this and the result is not bad espresso coffee.
-As a home barista machine I’d expect this to be a stepping stone machine, meaning that you’ll probably upgrade it in the not too distant future, however as a cheap first machine, it’s not a bad shout.
+As a home barista machine I’d expect this to be a stepping stone machine, meaning that you’ll probably upgrade it in the not too distant future, but as a cheap first machine, it’s not a bad shout.

 Check Price - Amazon UK